Dmrgn/Log/README.md

 # LOG

-log is an esoteric interpreted stack-based programming language.
+log is a simple interpreted stack-based programming language written in elixir.

 Here is the hello world program:
 ```log